1972 in the Vietnam War: May

 Lieutenant Duke Cunningham and Lieutenant William P. Driscoll of VF-96 become the only U.S. Navy aces of the war scoring their third, fourth and fifth kills of MiG-17s in a single mission.
 Their F-4J was then hit by a SAM-2 missile and they ejected successfully over the Gulf of Tonkin and were rescued.

 U.S. aircraft achieve their highest number of aerial kills of the war, downing 11 VPAF jets (seven MiG-17s and four MiG-21s) while supporting bombing missions across North Vietnam.
 U.S. jets damaged the Paul Doumer Bridge in Hanoi with laser-guided bombs rendering it unusable.

-A U.S. Army CH-47A crashed near Saigon killing all 34 on board.
+A U.S. Army CH-47A crashed near Bearcat Base killing all 34 on board.

 Thieu declared martial law.
 He also replaced II Corps commander Lieutenant general Ngô Du with Major general Nguyễn Văn Toàn.